 Tips if You Frequent Gun Free Zones —

 - Learn your state's legal and civil ramifications of ignoring these prohibitions.
 The law varies from state to state.
 Ignoring signs in one state may be a misdemeanor.
 In others, the signs are really nothing more than a request.

 - Learn your state's law pertaining to storing a gun inside a vehicle.
 This issue becomes important, especially if your employer prohibits firearms.
 The law may state specifically that you can store your handgun in your vehicle, even if the employer prohibits firearms.

-- It may be time to shop, dine, and recreate elsewhere.
+- Choose a different place to spend your money.
 It is likely that some of these no gun zones have competitors that are not too far down the road who would allow you to defend yourself.
-Shop elsewhere and be sure to inform the management of the no gun zone business that you have chosen to take your business to their competitor
+If you feel comfortable, respectfully inform the management of the no gun zone business why you won't be a customer.

-- If you are a student who visits a college campus that prohibits concealed carry you need to create a habit of carrying concealed when you aren't headed to the classroom.
-Weekends, visits home, and any other chance to carry concealed off campus can help you keep the habit and be safe.
+- If you are a student on a college campus that prohibits concealed carry, try to create a habit of carrying concealed when you're not on campus.
+Carry on weekends, visits home, and other times you're off campus.
+Doing this can help you develop a self-defense mindset.
 After all, you won't be in school forever.

 List of anti-gun businesses and Gun-Free Zones —